 Check the coverage options

-You may be financially vulnerable if you have insufficient auto insurance, but too much coverage may mean overpaying.
+If you have insufficient auto insurance, you may be financially vulnerable, but too much coverage may mean overpaying.
 If you believe you are overspending on your auto insurance, you might consider switching.
-In the end, the more coverage you add to your auto insurance policy, the higher the premium will be.
-Understanding the many types of car insurance coverage — and the ones you require — is a vital step in figuring out how to switch auto insurance.
+In the end, the higher the coverage, the higher the premium will be.
+Understanding the many types of car insurance coverage—and the ones you require—is a vital step in figuring out how to switch auto insurance.

 Check if there is any penalty involved